philippeback/amber-kickstart/README.md

 amber-kickstart
 ===============

-A starting point for a frontend with Amber.
-Amber is a superb project.
+A starting point for a web frontend with [Amber Smalltalk](http://amber-lang.net/).

-As of now (version 0.12.4) it still needs an easy way to get started for newcomers.
+As of April 2014 (Amber version 0.12.4) it still needs an easy way to get started for newcomers.

-This ReadMe file describes in eight easy steps how to get Amber running with an empty sample project.
+This ReadMe file describes in nine easy steps how to get Amber running with this empty sample project.
 It works with a package called *MyPackage*.

 ## What do we have in here?

-- A preconfigured empty project to start with Amber right out of the box.
+- A preconfigured empty project (skeleton) to start with Amber right out of the box.
 - Instructions how to install client side Amber with it.
   (Point 2 of http://docs.amber-lang.net/overview/installing.html)

 ## Prerequisites